Russia fires missiles across Ukraine, cements gains in east

 Associated Press

-KYIV, Ukraine (AP) — Russian forces are seeking to swallow-up the last remaining Ukrainian stronghold in the eastern Luhansk region, the governor said Saturday, while pressing their momentum following the withdrawal of Ukrainian troops from the charred ruins of Sievierodonetsk.
+KYIV, Ukraine (AP) — Russian forces were seeking to swallow up the last remaining Ukrainian stronghold in the eastern Luhansk region, while pressing their momentum following the withdrawal of Ukrainian troops from the charred ruins of Sievierodonetsk.
+The military said Saturday that Moscow-backed separatists were now in full control of the chemical plant that was the last Ukrainian holdout in the city.

-Russia also launched dozens of missiles on several areas across the country far from the heart of the eastern battles.
-Some of the missiles were fired from Russian long-range Tu-22 bombers deployed to Belarus for the first time, Ukraine’s air command said.

 The bombardment preceded a meeting between Russian President Vladimir Putin and Belarusian President Alexander Lukashenko, during which Putin announced that Russia planned to send the Iskander-M missile system to Belarus.

+Russian Defense Ministry spokesman Igor Konashenkov said Russian and separatist forces now fully control Sievierodonetsk and the villages surrounding it.
+He said the Ukrainian forces’ attempt to turn the Azot plant into a “stubborn center of resistance” had been thwarted.

-Serhiy Haidai, the governor of Luhansk province, said on Facebook that Russian and Moscow-backed separatist fighters were trying to blockade Lysychansk from the south.
-The city lies just to the west of Sievierodonetsk, which has endured weeks of bombardment and house-to-house fighting.
+Serhiy Haidai, the governor of Luhansk province, confirmed that Russian and separatist fighters now control Sievierodonetsk and they were now trying to blockade Lysychansk from the south.
+The city lies across a river just to the west of Sievierodonetsk, which endured weeks of bombardment and house-to-house fighting.

-Capturing Lysychansk would give Russian forces control of every major settlement in the province, making a significant step in Russia’s aim of capturing the entire Donbas region.
+Capturing Lysychansk would give Russian forces control of every major settlement in the province, a significant step toward Russia’s aim of capturing the entire Donbas region.
 The Russians and separatists also control about half of Donetsk, the second province in the Donbas.

 Russia’s Interfax news agency quoted a spokesman for the separatist forces, Andrei Marochko, as saying Russian troops and separatist fighters had entered Lysychansk and that fighting was taking place in the heart of the city.
 There was no immediate comment on the claim from the Ukrainian side.